 - “What are some common ways you respond when you are upset or mad?
 What do you think the impact is on other people when you respond that way?”

 - “What are some ways you can respond when you are upset or mad that don’t have a negative impact on others?”

 - Use your best listening skills!
 Remember, what makes a parent angry or frustrated can differ greatly from what angers or frustrates a child/teen.
 Listen closely to what is most concerning to your child/teen without projecting your own thoughts, concerns, and feelings.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children/teens are learning how to be in healthy relationships and that includes learning how to fight fairly.
-Because of your child’s/teen’s learning and development, they will make mistakes and poor choices.
-How you, as a parent, handle those moments can determine how you help build their conflict management skills.
-Learning about developmental milestones can help a parent better understand what their child/teen is going through.
-Here are some examples:
+Intense feelings like anger and hurt occur as you go about your daily life, so you may not consider their role and impact on your child/teen.
+Intense feelings can have a major influence on the day and on your relationship with your child/teen.
+Your child/teen is learning how to be in healthy relationships, and in the learning process, they will make mistakes and poor choices.
+How you, as a parent or someone in a parenting role, handle those moments can determine how you help build their conflict management skills.
+Learning about developmental milestones can help you better understand what your child/teen is experiencing.
+Here are some examples.

 - Eleven-year-olds may push boundaries and argue with you as they assert their independence.
 They may argue with friends as they worry more about being liked.

 - Twelve-year-olds may be edgy and moody or anger easily as they deal with increased stress from school, friends, and the perceived pressure of acting older.